3 Mistakes Business Owners Make When Hiring a CFO

 • An FM is responsible for managing the financial operations of a department or business unit.
 This includes tasks such as budgeting, forecasting, and financial reporting.

 If you're not sure which role is right for your business, consider your specific needs or get in touch with our team.
-If you need someone to develop and implement high-level financial strategies, then an FD may be the best option.
+If you need someone to develop and implement high-level financial strategies, then a CFO may be the best option.
 If you need someone to manage the day-to-day finances of your business, then an FC or FM may be a better fit.
 Perhaps a blend of both might be a viable solution for your business.

-Mistake #3: Focusing too much on industry-specific experience
+3: Focusing too much on industry-specific experience

 An expert finance director should have a strong understanding of accounting, financial reporting, and financial analysis.
 They should also be able to think strategically and develop financial plans that support the company's overall goals.
 While industry experience can be helpful, it's not essential.
 A good finance director should be able to learn the specific nuances of your industry relatively quickly.